-In response to the Oceans Act of 2008, the Executive Office of Energy and Environmental Affairs (EEA) issued the original Massachusetts Ocean Management Plan in December 2009.
-The Oceans Act requires EEA to review and update the ocean plan at least once every five years.
-The 2015 Massachusetts Ocean Management Plan, released on January 6, 2015, is the first formal amendment to the 2009 ocean plan.
-Links to the plan are provided below, along with a description of the review and update process with links to relevant documents.
+In response to the Oceans Act of 2008, the Executive Office of Energy and Environmental Affairs (EEA) issued the original ocean plan in 2009.
+The Oceans Act requires EEA to review the ocean plan at least once every five years, a process led by the Massachusetts Office of Coastal Zone Management (CZM).
+To receive email updates on the review process, please send a blank email to email@example.com.

 The 2021 Massachusetts Ocean Management Plan is the current ocean plan, superseding all previous versions.

 Links to Ocean Plan Information

 - Ocean Management Plan Regulations - Regulations at 301 CMR 28.00 codify management areas and performance standards for activities allowed within the Ocean Management Planning Area.

 - 2021 Massachusetts Ocean Management Plan - This page includes links to the current ocean plan—which was released on January 3, 2022—along with information on its development and links to supporting documents, including the technical work group reports.

 - Previous Versions of the Massachusetts Ocean Management Plan - Links to all previous ocean plan versions are provided on this page, along with information on the plan development process and links to supporting documents, including the technical work group reports.

 - Review and Update of the Massachusetts Ocean Management Plan - This page describes the ocean plan review and update process.